Below is a reference for terms used throughout Zephyr Scale Cloud.

 Test Environment: A test environment is an attribute of a test execution result used to determine the environments to be tested for each test case.
 Planning your test environment includes defining your platform coverage, such as operational systems, browsers, databases, etc.

-The tight integration between TM4J Cloud and Jira means you can reuse common elements created on Jira, such as projects, users, versions, etc., and avoid duplication.
+The tight integration between Zephyr Scale Cloud and Jira means you can reuse common elements created on Jira, such as projects, users, versions, etc., and avoid duplication.

-The following diagrams show a high-level overview of the relationship between Test Management for Jira and Jira:
+The following diagrams show a high-level overview of the relationship between Zephyr Scale and Jira: